rcacfs/SkillSyncProjectAlpha/muriuki.md

 ```
 cd SkillSyncProjectAlpha/
 ```
-- Checked the branch I was currently in which returned 'main'
+- Checked the branch I was currently in which returned *main*
 ```
 git branch
 ```